Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 # Azure.Core Public Serialization Guide

 The latest updates to the `Azure.Core` library have simplified serializing and deserializing of all public Azure models.
-With the addiion of the ModelSerializer class, we provide a public interface that exposes the currently internal serialization code so customers can access it without needing to use reflection or write their own translation.
+With the addiion of the `ModelSerializer` class, we provide a public interface that exposes the currently internal serialization code so customers can access it without needing to use reflection or write their own translation.
 The recommended serialization approach is to use the static `ModelSerializer` class.
-The ModelSerializer class also has the ModelSerializerOptions which allows the user to set the serialization Format type (Json or Wire) and provide custom Serializer types for specific models.
+The `ModelSerializer` class also has the `ModelSerializerOptions` which allows the user to set the serialization `ModelSerializerFormat` type (`Json` or `Wire`) and provide custom Serializer types for specific models.

 ## Key Concepts